sscott11895/Elections-College-Enrollment-Economy/README.md

 Because of how polarized American politics has become in recent years, we also factored in the president’s party affiliation to see how this affected outcomes.

+*Note: All images below can be found in the [Figures](https://github.com/sscott11895/Elections-College-Enrollment-Economy/tree/main/Figures) folder.*
+*All raw data files are in the folder *Raw Data*.*

 ### Data Scraping and Cleaning
 In order to answer our research question, we used data from a number of different sources:
  - historic GDP and unemployment rates in the U.S. from 2000-2020, scrapped using the [FRED API](https://fred.stlouisfed.org/)